Ameliatussholichah/Ameliatussholichah.github.io/content/publication/preprint/index.md

 slides: example
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.

 {{% callout note %}}
 Click the _pdf_ button to see and learn my cooking recipes.
 {{% /callout %}}